rodrigopivi/Chatito/spec.md

 ```

 Slot entities referenced within sentences, can have `?` symbol at the end of the reference name. (e.g.: @[name?]).
 In that context, the `?` symbol means that the slot combination is optional, and could be omitted at generation.
+The probabilities of being omitted are defined by the number of sentence definitions at the entity.
+If the entity defines only one sentence, then the probabilities of empty string will be 50%, if the sentences defines 2 sentences, the probabilities of being omitted are 33.3333%, and so on.

 Slots provide a particular property at their definitions called variations.